Trithemius's catalog of magic (or "necromantic") books

 Extant in many manuscripts and printed editions.
 See Picatrix.

-[5] Item est opus 7 librorum, quod nuncupatur Sepher Razielis, & incipit sic: Dixit Salomon, gloria laus cum multo honore sit Domino omnium creatori.
+[5] Item est opus 7 librorum, quod nuncupatur Sepher Razielis [C: Sepher Rasielis; B: Zepher razielis], & incipit sic: Dixit Salomon, gloria [C adds: et] laus cum multo honore sit Domino omnium creatori.
 Et hoc opus multa tractat de spiritibus & promittit magna, plenumque est vanitate & superstitione.

-[5] Likewise there is a work of seven books which is called Sepher Raziel, and it begins thus, “Solomon said, may glorious praise and much honor be to the Lord, Creator of all things.”
+[5] Likewise there is a work of seven books which is called Sepher Raziel, and it begins thus, “Solomon said, may glory, praise, and much honor be to the Lord, Creator of all things.”
 And this work deals much with spirits, and it promises much, and is full of boasts and superstition.

 [5] (eTK 0457N).